Northern Virginia Bike Trails

 Looking for the ultimate outdoor adventure in Northern Virginia?
 Then check out our Outdoor Adventure Getaway itinerary that includes outdoor activities and destinations.
 These getaway ideas are perfect for either someone looking for extreme adventure or if you are someone looking to leisurely enjoy the great outdoors.

 Fairfax County recently added nearly 30 Capital Bikeshare stations to Reston and Tysons, with more stations being planned for the future.
 Bikeshare allows you to pick up a bike at one location and return it to another location, allowing you to get from point A to point B easily.
 If you’re new to Bikeshare, you can try the system with a $2 single-trip fare.
 These single 30-minute trip passes are available at any station kiosk (24-hour and 3-day passes are available at kiosks, too).
 30-day passes and annual memberships can be purchased online.
-Learn how you can save 50% off an annual membership as a county resident.

 How Does it Work?